Gaza hospital bombed as EU leaders spoke

 Their grim assessment of the security threat inside Europe echoed Swedish prime minister Ulf Kristersson and French president Emmanuel Macron.

-"Sweden and the EU need better control of our borders … This is a time for more security — we can't be naive," Kristersson said in Stockholm on Tuesday in reaction to the Brussels killing.
+"Sweden and the EU need better control of our borders … this is a time for more security — we can't be naive," Kristersson said in Stockholm on Tuesday in reaction to the Brussels killing.

 "We have an openness in Europe, which is one of the important reasons why we need to keep an eye on the EU's external border," he added.